-As I’ve walked among the world’s leaders in US Congressional corridors, Davos’ icy streets and Oxford’s cobblestoned paths, there has been one constant: I have been one of a handful of women in a crowd of men.
+Whether walking with the world’s leaders in US Congressional corridors, along Davos’ icy streets or Oxford’s cobblestoned paths, there has been one constant: I have been one of a handful of women in a crowd of men.
 Sometimes I have been the only woman in the room.
 So it is quite a strange sensation to look at my new Young Global Leader community and see that a remarkable 41% of my cohort – 78 of the 192 leaders —are now female.

 How unique.
 And how good for the world.

 Given the severity of challenges confronting our global society, we can no longer afford to leave half our brains, half our resources, on the sidelines.
 To use a sailing analogy, we need all hands on deck.

 As we approach International Women’s Day on March 8, we can and should celebrate some dramatic progress: women are healthier and more educated than ever before.
 But as detailed in the World Economic Forum’s recent Gender Parity Report, all that healthy, smart ‘manpower’ is not being deployed — economically or politically.
 Women are half of the global population…but hold less than one fifth of positions in national governments, a meager 9.4% of board directorships and only 20% of senior management positions globally.
 According to Melanne Verveer, Ambassador-at-Large for Global Women’s Issues, U.S. Department of State, the political and economic realities are intertwined—progress (or lack thereof) in one dimension reinforces progress in the other.